Assistance programs Knox County and Knoxville Tennessee.

 Community action programs that give financial help with bills, expenses, and more

-Learn about various services and agencies below, including the Knoxville Knox Community Action Committee, which is a non profit public agency that has its primary goal is helping to serve the citizens of both Knox County and Knoxville Tennessee.
-They focus on aiding low to moderate income families, seniors, the unemployed and as well as underemployed, handicapped and others persons with disabilities, and other individuals that may have special needs or facing hardships.
+Learn about various social services and non-profit agencies below, including the Knoxville Knox Community Action Committee, which is a non profit public agency that has its primary goal is helping to serve the citizens of both Knox County and Knoxville Tennessee.
+They focus on aiding low to moderate income families, seniors, the unemployed and as well as underemployed, handicapped and others persons with disabilities.
+There is financial help, grants, and support for other individuals that may have special needs or facing hardships.

 To meet their goal of helping these individuals they offer local residents a variety of programs and services.
 Just a sampling of what is available include the following:

 - Affordable prescription drugs for seniors -They provide resources for ways to save on and reduce prescription drug bills through discounted as well as free medicine programs.
 There is Medicare, both state and federal programs, and plans that pharmaceutical companies may offer.
 Find other ways to save on prescriptions.